Texas Parent Taught Behind-the-Wheel ONLY

 You should fill out the Parent Taught Behind-the-Wheel Instruction Log (DL-91B), which is provided in the course, as your teen completes their training.
 The Form DL-91B is required when applying for a driver license.

-4. Pay for the Course and Request the Certificate
+4. Request the Certificate

 5. Complete 30 Hours of Behind-the-Wheel Practice

-The adult supervising the teen’s behind-the-wheel practice should complete the Behind-the-Wheel Instruction Log (DL-91B), which is provided in our course, as practice is completed.
+The adult supervising the teen’s behind-the-wheel practice should complete the Behind-the-Wheel Instruction Log (DL-91B), which is provided in the course, as practice is completed.
 The teen's parent/guardian must certify the practice time on the log.
 The Form DL-91B is required when applying for the driver license.

 6. Complete the Free ITTD Course